 Known for the infamous Blackpool Pleasure Beach, Blackpool welcomes over 6 million tourists each year.
-Over the years, it has become the quintessential British Holiday destination.
-Ran by the Thompsons since 1896, the theme park is a globally recognized popular theme park breaking countless UK, European and world records.
+Over the years, it has become the quintessential British holiday destination.
+Ran by the Thompsons since 1896, the theme park is a globally recognised popular theme park breaking countless UK, European and world records.
 It currently has more roller coasters than any other theme park in the country.

-Speaking of roller coasters, Blackpool has Infusion which is the only roller coaster in the UK that is completely suspended over water.
+Speaking of roller coasters, Blackpool has Infusion, which is the only roller coaster in the UK that is wholly suspended over water.
 Revolution, on the other hand, is the first inverting roller coaster in Europe to be made from steel.
 However, these two does not hold a candle to the Big One.
 The Big One used to be the tallest, steepest and longest roller coaster in the world.
 Despite losing those records, it is still the tallest in the UK.
-In fact, it is so tall that warning beacons had to be installed at the top as Blackpool airport is so close that planes might collide with it.
+It is so tall that warning beacons had to be installed at the top as Blackpool airport is so close that planes might collide with it.

 What makes Blackpool the perfect destination for groups of tourists is its versatility.
-No matter what you enjoy, Blackpool will have the perfect spot for you.
-The buzzing nightlife of Blackpool is certainly interesting.
+No matter what you enjoy, Blackpool will have an ideal spot for you.
+The buzzing nightlife of Blackpool is undoubtedly interesting.
 For starters, there are a lot of stag and hen parties for young people to enjoy.
 People looking for a bit of a thrill can go try their luck at gambling.

 Art enthusiasts can also go around Blackpool and experience the rich culture that Blackpool has to offer.
-Another thing that Blackpool is famous for is Blackpool and The Fylde College.
+Another thing that Blackpool is famous for is The Blackpool Tower.
 Unveiled in 1894, it is still the highest man-made observation point in the Northwest UK.
 Inspired by the Eiffel Tower, the Blackpool Tower is made for more than 2, 500 tons of iron and over five million Accrington bricks.
 In your free time, you can climb up the tower and see Wales in the south and the Lake District up in Cumbria.

-Filled with fun activities and scenic attractions, it is guaranteed that you will not lack of Blackpool and The Fylde College once you finish your move.
+Because the town is filled with fun activities and scenic attractions, it is guaranteed that you will not lack things to do once you finish your move.

 Education in Blackpool

-For those who want to further their education, there is the Blackpool and The Fylde College (B&FC) to enrol at.
-Blackpool and The Fylde College is comprised of four main campuses located across the Fylde Coasts, each of which has gone under major redevelopments to improve their facilities.
+For those who want to further their education, there is the Blackpool and The Fylde College (B&FC).
+Blackpool and The Fylde College comprises four main campuses located across the Fylde Coasts, each of which has gone under significant redevelopment to improve their facilities.

-B&FC is an Associate College of Lancaster University which offers ful and part-time further education, higher education and vocational courses along with apprenticeships.
+B&FC is an Associate College of Lancaster University, which offers full and part-time further education, higher education and vocational courses along with apprenticeships.

 Jobs in Blackpool

-The majority of the jobs in Blackpool is tourist related.
-With tourism being the main market niche of Blackpool, you can expect that Blackpool will have a lot of open jobs for you.
+The majority of the jobs in Blackpool is tourist-related.
+With tourism being the primary market niche of Blackpool, you can expect that Blackpool will have a lot of open positions for you.

 Blackpool residents earn their keep through small businesses and self-employment.
-There are also large employers that might provide you with the opportunity that might interest you.
-Government agencies like the National Savings and Investments, Electronic Random Number Indicator Equipment, and Norcross.
-There is also the Burton’s Biscuit Company, Tangerine Confectionery, Klarius UK, Victrex and the Gladson Group.
+Some large employers might provide you with the opportunity that might interest you.
+These employers include government agencies like the National Savings and Investments, Electronic Random Number Indicator Equipment, and Norcross.
+Other companies include Burton’s Biscuit Company, Tangerine Confectionery, Klarius UK, Victrex and the Gladson Group.
 These companies make up for the thriving economy of Blackpool.

 Cost of Living in Blackpool